FAQs

 Individuals interested in entry level positions working with young children

-This course of study would not be appropriate for anyone who falls into the following category as noted by the Texas Department of Family and Protective Services.
+Notice: This course of study would not be appropriate for anyone who falls into the following category as noted by the Texas Department of Family and Protective Services.
 “No person with a conviction or who is under indictment for, or is the subject of an official criminal complaint alleging violation of any of the crimes listed as a felony against the person or felony violation of the Texas Controlled Substance Act may be present while children are in care.”

 Program course synopsis - Formal training (120 hours) in the six CDA Competency Goals and 13 Functional Areas.
 CDEC 1017 Child Development Associate l 48 hrs.
 CDEC 1017 Child Development Associate ll 48 hrs.
 CDEC 1017 Child Development Associate lII 48 hrs.